shraddha1558/CrawlMaster/README.md

   Maintains a set of visited links to avoid redundant processing and ensure that each URL is only visited once, reducing unnecessary requests and avoiding potential loops.

 - **Error Handling and Robustness:**
-  Includes mechanisms to handle HTTP errors and other exceptions gracefully, ensuring that the crawler continues operation even if individual requests fail.
+  Includes mechanisms to handle HTTP errors and other exceptions gracefully, ensuring that the crawler continues operation even if individual request fail.

 - **Politeness Policy:**
   Implements a delay between requests to avoid overloading the target server, adhering to best practices for respectful crawling.